-The SDP is an incentive-based, multi-step process that provides offenders placed in a Security Housing Unit (SHU) or a Restricted Custody General Population (RCGP) the opportunity to earn enhanced privileges by refraining from participation in Security Threat Group (STG) affiliations and behaviors.
-The ultimate goal of SDP is to release the offender from the SHU.
+The Step Down Program (SDP) is an incentive-based, multi-step process for the management of Security Threat Group (STG) affiliates.
+The SDP provides offenders placed in a Security Housing Unit (SHU) or a Restricted Custody General Population (RCGP) the opportunity to earn enhanced privileges by refraining from participation in STG affiliations and behaviors.
+The ultimate goal of SDP is to assist validated STG affiliates with transitioning to a general population setting.

 Those who participate in the SDP receive the following: